Look out for your form arriving in the post

 How to reply

-When you receive your form, tell us straightaway whether the details are correct or if they need changing.
-You have a number of options to respond - choose ONE of the options:
+When you receive your form, tell us straight away if the details are correct or if they need changing.
+You have a number of options to respond -choose ONE of the options:

 2. Complete the paper form we sent you and return it using the pre-paid envelope.